Habel/TCPSockets/README.md

 ## LICENSE ##

-PhoneGap is available under *either* the terms of the modified BSD license *or* the MIT License (2008).
-As a recipient of PhonegGap, you may choose which license to receive this code under (except as noted in per-module LICENSE files).
-Some modules may not be the copyright of Nitobi.
-These modules contain explicit declarations of copyright in both the LICENSE files in the directories in which they reside and in the code itself.
-No external contributions are allowed under licenses which are fundamentally incompatible with the MIT or BSD licenses that PhoneGap is distributed under.
+TCPSocket is available under *either* the terms of the modified BSD license *or* the MIT License (2008).
+As a recipient of TCPSocket, you may choose which license to receive this code under (except as noted in per-module LICENSE files).

 The text of the MIT and BSD licenses is reproduced below.